EyosiSol/EyosiSol/README.md

-<h1>Hi There 👋, I'm Eyosias Solomon Solomon</h1>
+<h1>Hi There Lurker👋, I'm Eyosias Solomon Solomon</h1>

 ## 🚀 About Me

-<h4>I’m a dedicated Web Developer, UI/UX Designer, and Machine Learning Enthusiast with a strong background in Electrical and Computer Engineering from Addis Ababa University.
+<h4>I’m a dedicated Web Developer and Designer with a strong background in Electrical and Computer Engineering from Addis Ababa University.
 I specialize in designing seamless, user-centric interfaces that enhance the digital experience, combining creativity and functionality.
 I thrive on solving complex challenges and building impactful applications that bridge design and technology.</h4>

 ---